From £67,1289

 To that end, perceived quality is high – not just concerning the larger panels and copious stitching, but also the smaller elements, such as the volume dial (yes, it’s still physical) and the climate controls.
 It all feels expensive.

-That said, our test car’s cabin was largely devoid of options and cut a more spartan figure than an equivalent Audi SQ7 or Mercedes GLE.
-While the basic upholstery is passably soft and seats are supportive, we can understand why you might upgrade to full leather and 18-way Sport seats.
-In fact, we would recommend it.
+That said, cars without much optional kit certainly cut a more spartan figure than an equivalent Audi SQ7 or Mercedes GLE might.
+While the basic upholstery is passably soft and seats are supportive, we can understand why you might upgrade to full leather and 18-way Sport seats on your Cayenne S. In fact, we would recommend it.

 Porsche also offers various wood trims and it wouldn’t take much effort to elevate the place to near-Bentley levels of material lavishness.

-And while it’s true that Porsche’s DNA necessitates the cabin feeling in some way cosseting – a Range Rover Sport is notably more lounge-like – there is an optional panoramic roof that opens up the space.
+Porsche’s DNA necessitates the Cayenne's cabin feeling in some way cosseting – a Range Rover Sport is notably more lounge-like – but there is an optional panoramic roof that opens up the sense of space.
 One thing you can’t have is a third row of seats, as you can in the Audi Q7.

 Multimedia system